Vijayanagara literature: Telugu

-Early Vijayanagar
+Early Vijayanagara

-The Vijayanagar period was the golden age of Telugu literature.
+The Vijayanagara period was the golden age of Telugu literature.
 Srinatha, who was respected as Kavi Sarvabhouma(king of poets) in Telugu, and patronised by many kings including the Kondavidu Reddy Kings, Velamas of Rachakonda and Deva Raya II of Vijayanagara wrote Marutratcharitra, Salivahana Saptasati, Panditaaradhyacharita, Sivaratri Mahatmya, Harivilasa, Bhimakanda, Kashikhandam, Shringara Naishadham, Palanati Veeracharitra, Sringaradipika and Kridabhiramam over the subjects of history and mythology.

 Bammera Potana translated Bhagavata purana into Telugu and wrote Bhogini Dhandaka and VirabhadraVijaya.
 Vemana wrote Satakas, moral and social poems, that became colloquial Telugu phrases.
-Annamacharya, who was also patroned by Saluva Narasingaraya wrote hundreds of kritanas in praise of Lord Venkateswara of Tirupati., that became popular Telugu prayer songs.
+Annamacharya, who was also patroned by Saluva Narasingaraya wrote hundreds of kirtanas in praise of Venkateswara of Tirupati., that became popular Telugu prayer songs.
 His wife and the first known Telugu poet, Tallapalka Timmakka wrote Subhadra Parinaya.

 Mallayya and Singayya together wrote Varahapuranamu and Prabodhacandrodaya while Vishvanatha Nayani wrote Rayavachakamu.
 Nachanna Soma was patronised by Bukka Raya I. Virabhadra Kavi translated the Jaimini Bharata and Sringara Shakuntala.
 Prema Raju Jakkana wrote Vikramarkacharita, a eulogy of the great king of Ujjain, Duggapalli Duggaya wrote Naciketapakhyana, Durgagupta wrote Vishnupurana and Gaurana wrote Harishchandrapakhyana.

-Late Vijayanagar
+Late Vijayanagara

 During the reign of Krishnadevaraya Telugu culture and literature flourished and reached their heyday.
-The great emperor was himself a celebrated poet having composed Amuktamalyada.
+The great emperor was himself a poet having composed Amuktamalyada.
 In his court, eight Telugu poets were regarded as the eight pillars of the literary assembly.
 In the olden days, it was believed that eight elephants were holding the earth in eight different directions.
 The title Ashtadiggajas celebrates this belief and hence the court was also called Bhuvana Vijayam (Conquest of the World).
 The period of the Empire is known as "Prabandha Period," because of the quality of the prabandha literature produced during this time.

 Among these eight poets, Allasani Peddana is considered to be the greatest and is given the title of Andhra Kavita Pitamaha (the father of Telugu poetry).
 Svarocisha Sambhava or Manucharita is his popular prabandha work and was dedicated to Krishnadevaraya.
 Nandi Thimmana wrote Parijathapaharanam.
 Madayyagari Mallana wrote Rajasekhara Charitramu.
 Dhurjati wrote Kalahasti Mahatyamu and Ayyalaraju Ramabhadrudu wrote Sakalakatha Sangraha and Ramaabhyudayamu.
 Pingali Surana wrote Raghava Pandaviyamu, Kalapurnodayam, Prabhavate Pradyamana.